saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks.md

 ```

 ![Plot of evolution over thirty generations, where the average validation accuracy steadily increases from 30% to 45%, with the maximum rising from 43% to 46% with a handful of small oscillations along the way](https://filedn.com/lRBwPhPxgV74tO0rDoe8SpH/naturalselection_data/cifar10_plot.png)

+Here the filled area are the accuracies that are one standard deviation away from the mean, which assuming that they're normally distributed would account for ~68% of the population, giving you a rough idea of how homogeneous the population during the evolution.

 The architecture might seem a bit strange with all the zeroes, but this corresponds to having neurons [256, 256, 256] with no input dropout and hidden dropouts [10%, 10%, 10%].
 Note that since I limited myself to training our models for a single epoch, I can squeeze out some more performance by fully training the fittest network: